PedestrianDynamics/PedPy/docs/source/dev/index.rst

 Development
 ===========

-Whether you're a seasoned developer or new to Python, there are many ways you can contribute to PedPy.
+Whether you're a seasoned developer or new to Python, there are many ways you can contribute to *PedPy*.
 If you're interested in improving the library's functionality, we encourage you to get involved in the development process.
 Our code base is open source and available on GitHub, so you can easily contribute by submitting pull requests or reporting issues and bugs.
 We also welcome feedback on new features or enhancements that you think would be useful.

-If you're not comfortable contributing to the code base just yet, you can still help us by reporting any errors or bugs you encounter while using PedPy.
+If you're not comfortable contributing to the code base just yet, you can still help us by reporting any errors or bugs you encounter while using *PedPy*.
 Your feedback is incredibly valuable and helps us to improve the library for everyone.

 We're committed to creating a supportive and inclusive community that values collaboration and sharing knowledge.
 So don't hesitate to reach out with any questions or ideas you may have.
-We look forward to seeing what you can accomplish with PedPy!
+We look forward to seeing what you can accomplish with *PedPy*!

 Reporting bugs
 ==============
-At PedPy, we value feedback from our users, and we encourage you to report any issues or bugs that you encounter while using the library.
+At *PedPy*, we value feedback from our users, and we encourage you to report any issues or bugs that you encounter while using the library.
 You can do this by visiting our `GitHub issues page <https://github.com/PedestrianDynamics/PedPy/issues>`_.
 From there, you can submit a new issue, provide a detailed description of the problem, and even include code snippets or screenshots to help us better understand the issue.

-By reporting bugs and issues, you're helping us to improve PedPy and make it more robust and reliable for everyone.
+By reporting bugs and issues, you're helping us to improve *PedPy* and make it more robust and reliable for everyone.
-So don't hesitate to speak up - we appreciate your input and look forward to working with you to make PedPy the best it can be!
+So don't hesitate to speak up - we appreciate your input and look forward to working with you to make *PedPy* the best it can be!

 Enhancement requests
 ====================